 The law of compensation is best summed up in the biblical axiom “you reap what you sew”.
 It is easy to assume that this is the same as the law of karma (discussed in more detail in chapter 21), however, the law of compensation is not the same thing.
 Karma implies that the negative actions you engage in during your lifetime accumulate and weigh you down, as if they were a heavy load on your back.
 Karma also implies that these “sins” will have to be “repaid” upon your death or in future lifetimes.
 The law of divine love, however, mitigates against this definition.
 God is never punitive!
 He never punishes any soul.
 All negativity within the heavenly spheres (even the hells) is aimed exclusively at teaching negatively inclined souls that love is infinitely more gratifying than any form of negativity.

 The law of compensation is applied only to the current state of the soul.
-If a person has committed evil deeds in the past, but has recognized the error and sincerely atoned for his past sins, then these deeds have little negative bearing on his or her current spiritual state.
+Say a man has committed evil deeds in the past, but has recognized the error and sincerely atoned for his past sins, then these deeds have little negative bearing on his current spiritual state.
 The soul’s immediate postmortem resting place in the heavenly spheres depends exclusively upon the state of the soul when it finally crosses into the light.
+The state of the soul depends upon two factors.